weaveworks/weave-gitops-enterprise/docs/explorer-indexer.md

 Given that we know now the queries we want to serve lets look at

-- indexing: how the document and indexing looks like to serve those queries
+- Indexing: how the document and indexing looks like to serve those queries
-- querying: how querying looks like for satisfying those searches
+- Querying or Search: how querying looks like for satisfying those searches
-- navigation: how the user would traverse the collection and or filter
+- Navigation: how the user would traverse the collection and or filter

-## Indexing: how the document and indexing looks like to serve those queries
+## Indexing: how get documents in

 We index in https://github.com/weaveworks/weave-gitops-enterprise/blob/2fdb9b9455787f5a0c5469556f366f72ddbba890/pkg/query/store/indexer.go#L109